-Here $\lambda$ is a thresholding parameter.
-When $x$ is a vector, $\mcQ_{\lambda}(x)$ performs the above operation coordinate-wisely.
-In particular, when $\lambda=0$, the function $\mcQ_{0}(\cdot)$ acts the same as the sign function $\sgn(\cdot)$.
-Then we present our method in Algorithm \ref{alg:sign_mean}.
-The choice of thresholding parameter will be discussed after Theorem \ref{prop:dp_mean_sign} in Section \ref{sec:priv_mean_theory}.
+Here $\lambda$ is the threshold parameter.
+When $x$ is a vector, $\mcQ_{\lambda}(x)$ performs the aforementioned operation in a coordinated manner.
+In particular, when $\lambda=0$, the function $\mcQ_{0}(\cdot)$ is the same as sign function $\sgn(\cdot)$.
+We then present our method in Algorithm \ref{alg:sign_mean}.
+The choice of thresholding parameter is discussed after Theorem \ref{prop:dp_mean_sign} in Section \ref{sec:priv_mean_theory}.

-{\bf Majority Vote vs direct thresholding.} Before presenting the theoretical results, let us first briefly discuss the advantages of the majority vote in sign/variable selection.
-With the thresholding estimator as the initial statistics, we let
+{\bf Majority Vote vs direct thresholding.} Before presenting the theoretical results, we first briefly discuss the advantages of the Majority Vote in sign/variable selection.
+Using the thresholding estimator as the initial statistic, we let

-where $\bar{\vect{X}}_{j}$ are the local sample means.
-For estimating the support $S$, we claim that the Majority Vote procedure can be more efficient than a direct thresholding on local sample means.
-Suppose the sample $\vect{X}_{i}\sim \vect{\theta}^*+\mcN(0,\vect{I})$.
-Note that the local sample size is $n$.
-It is well known that a common thresholding level for the local sample mean is $\lambda_{n}=c\sqrt{\log p/n}$ with $c=\sqrt{2}$, such that the local machine can identify all zero positions in $\theta^*$.
-It is easy to see that any smaller thresholding constant $c<\sqrt{2}$ will result in false positives.
-With the thresholding level $\lambda_{n}$, the minimal signal of nonzero position should be no less than the order $O(\sqrt{\log p/n})$, otherwise, the selection consistency becomes impossible.
-On the contrary, the Majority Vote procedure allows taking a smaller thresholding level than $\sqrt{2\log p/n}$.
-In fact, by using the Majority Vote procedure, we can let $\lambda_{N}=c\sqrt{\log p/N}$ for some $c>0$.
-Recall that $N$ is the number of total samples.
-This thresholding level is much smaller than $\sqrt{2\log p/n}$, and hence many false nonzero positions are misidentified by local machines.
-However, due to the symmetry of normal distribution, the number of false $1$'s and $-1$'s are likely equal and both less than a half.
-Thus after applying the Majority Vote rule, the output is still $0$.
+where $\bar{\vect{X}}_{j}$'s are the local sample means.
+To estimate support $S$, we claim that the Majority Vote procedure is more efficient than direct thresholding on local sample means.
+Suppose that the sample $\vect{X}_{i}\sim \vect{\theta}^*+\mcN(0,\vect{I})$.
+The local sample size is $n$.
+It is well known that a common threshold level for the local sample mean is $\lambda_{n}=c\sqrt{\log p/n}$ with $c=\sqrt{2}$, such that the local machine can identify all zero positions in $\theta^*$.
+It is easy to see that any smaller thresholding constant $c<\sqrt{2}$ results in false positives.
+With the thresholding level $\lambda_{n}$, the minimal signal of nonzero position should be no less than the order $O(\sqrt{\log p/n})$, otherwise, selection consistency becomes impossible.
+In contrast, the Majority Vote procedure allows for a thresholding level smaller than $\sqrt{2\log p/n}$.
+In fact, by using the Majority Vote procedure, we let $\lambda_{N}=c\sqrt{\log p/N}$ for some $c>0$.
+Recall that $N$ denotes the total number of samples.
+This thresholding level is much smaller than $\sqrt{2\log p/n}$, and hence, many false nonzero positions are misidentified by local machines.
+However, due to the symmetry of the normal distribution, the number of false $1$'s and $-1$'s are likely equal, and both are less than half.
+Thus, after applying the Majority Vote rule, the output is still $0$.
 Now with a smaller $\lambda_{N}$, we allow a weaker minimal signal strength assumption for nonzero positions.
-The mechanism of the $\majvote$ is visualized in Figure \ref{fig:med-dc_intuition}.
+The mechanism of $\majvote$ is illustrated in Figure \ref{fig:med-dc_intuition}.